JP19-03/pc2_openSouce/README.md

 - Create the Profile of a new Student.
 - Get the Profile ID of a Student by Email.

+Tutorial is a concept that represents a learning resource.
+It is used to build the learning path of a course.
+The Tutorial aggregate and its publishing lifecycle are part of the Publishing bounded context, which is beyond the scope of this platform version.

 ### Reference Documentation

 For further reference, please consider the following sections: